icecreampoop/Mind-Space/README.md

 ![MindSpace-Banner](readme-assets/mindspace-banner.png)
 # What is this?
 "Mind Space" was a milestone project submission for a 6-months professional diploma bootcamp by NUS-ISS Singapore.
-It is a simple 3D game with full CRUD functionality and built with full stack technologies.
+It is a simple 3D game meant for desktop/laptop, with full CRUD functionality and built with full stack technologies.
 It comes with a "hall of fame" that tracks all time high scores, a "daily ranks" that tracks high scores of the day and expires at 0000 SGT, and a simple vulgarities filter used during account creation.
 It took 3 weeks to build the proof of concept + 2 days of bug fixing and polish to get it to the state it is in.

+You can try it here at: [Mind-Space](mind-space.up.railway.app/)

 # How it looks like (✨🔊It has sound🔊✨)
 ![Login-View](readme-assets/login-view.png)